technicallyjosh/easy-params/README.md

   rm          Remove parameter(s) by path

 Flags:
-      --config string   config file (default is $HOME/.ezparams.yaml) -h, --help            help for ezparams
+      --config string   config file (default is $HOME/.easy-params.yaml) -h, --help            help for easy-params
       --load-config     load aws config from ~/.aws/config (default true) -l, --local-time      convert UTC to local time (default true) --region string   AWS region to use
       --version         show version

-Use "ezparams [command] --help" for more information about a command.
+Use "easy-params [command] --help" for more information about a command.
 ```

 ## Basic Usage